-Autism Spectrum Disorder (ASD) is a neuro-behavioral condition that affects a child’s development.
-The three common impairments associated with autism are communication, social interaction and repetitive, restricted behaviors, interests or activities.
-Symptoms of autism usually occur within the first few years of life and are more apparent when children are exposed to more difficult tasks.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental condition that impacts a child’s development.
+Common challenges associated with autism include difficulties with communication, social interaction, and repetitive or restricted behaviors, interests, or activities.
+Symptoms typically emerge in the early years of life and become more noticeable as children face increasingly complex tasks.

 • Lack of eye contact